Tangpearl/Mora/README.md

 # Mora
-  A heterogeneous simulator for feasible RRAM accelerators.
+  A heterogeneous simulator for availability investigation of RRAM accelerators.

   MNSIM forked from https://github.com/Zhu-Zhenhua/MNSIM_Python